-London is filled with many green spaces and rivers which make for idyllic walking surroundings this summer.
+London is filled with many green spaces and rivers which make for idyllic walking surroundings this spring.
 In fact, researchers at the Institute of Transportation and Development Policy recently named it the fifth most walkable city in the world.
 Here we bring you some of the best London walks, offering great views, wildlife and world-class art.

 The Best London Walks